ax330d/hrdev/README.md

 As this plugin is written in Python, parsing huge file may be time consuming, so it probably makes no sense to support complete file parsing.

-### Requirements

-The only requirement is Clang Python binding.
-See https://pypi.python.org/pypi/clang.
-Clang binding is required to parse decompiler output and produce plugin output.

-### Installing

-First install Clang Python binding, then just paste plugin into "plugins/" IDA folder and it will be available on startup.

 ### Options

-HRDEV plugin has following key shortcuts:
+HRDEV plugin has other key shortcuts:

  * Ctr+S - will save current document
  * Ctr+F - will pop up find-replace modal dialog